barne856/squint/docs/building_and_testing.rst

 1. Ensure you have CMake version 3.28 or later and a supported compiler installed.
-2. Optionally install MKL or OpenBLAS for BLAS backend support.
+2. Optionally install MKL if you intend to use it as a BLAS backend.
 3. Build the project using the following commands:

 .. code-block::